ole00/27cf840_prog/README.md

   The '-r 16384' means to read 16384 blocks and '> data.bin' means to store the output into data.bin file.

 * To write a file into the flash chip module you need to erase it first.
-Use the followin
+Use the following
 command:
   <pre>
   ./prog_pc -erase